Probably the least subtle version of this ever.

 That instant, she realized that nagging fearful voice had a competitor.
 The moment she clapped eyes on the tiny, wide eyed little black filly, a second voice had come roaring up behind the first, chased it down a back alley of her mind, and gleefully stomped it into the mud: "I'm a Grandmama!"

-A justified gender-inverted example in Empath: The Luckiest Smurf, in that since there's only one adult female Smurf among them who's about the same age physically if not chronologically as her fellow adult male Smurfs, Papa Smurf is hoping that one of his little Smurfs would marry her and have children so that their people would not die off.
-The only problem with that idea was that Papa Smurfwas also in love with Smurfette, and in an alternate timeline even marries her.
+- A justified example in Empath: The Luckiest Smurf, in that since there's only one adult female Smurf among them who's about the same age physically if not chronologically as her fellow adult male Smurfs, Papa Smurf is hoping that one of his little Smurfs would marry her and have children so that their people would not die off.
+The only problem with that idea was that Papa Smurf was also in love with Smurfette, and in an alternate timeline even marries her.

 Live Action TV